-What seems like a lifetime ago (back when I was rocking chokers, crop tops, and obsessing over Rachel Green’s hair from Friends) I worked at the mall at a popular hair salon — and had such a thing for the cucumber tomato salad from a certain pizza chain.
-I still had no idea how to recreate those flavors at home.
-But once I learned my way around the kitchen, this salad was at the top of my list to replicate in my own way.
+What seems like a lifetime ago (back when I was rocking chokers, crop tops, and obsessing over Rachel Green’s hair from Friends), I worked at the mall and couldn’t get enough of the cucumber tomato salad from a local pizza chain.

 Jump to: